 Nickel & Dimed

-Fantastic summer!
+This was a FANTASTIC summer!
 I was in the play Nickel & Dimed at the Hudson Theater.
 I played four different speaking characters, as well as two other non-speaking roles and it was such a great experience!
 Here’s what some of the critics said about the acting:

 “…as the slightly fictionalized narrator Barbara, with five actors in multiple roles portraying the various impoverished co-workers and oppressive bosses she encounters during her research…Carmen Lezeth Suarez goes beyond recognizable types to credible characters.” ~The Los Angeles Times, Philip Brandes